Barre pastor ready to deliver one last sermon

 “The fact that there were not many evangelical Christians or evangelical churches in Barre, that is why I moved here.
 I came in 1979 specifically to try to plant an evangelical church.
 I wanted to bring in some religious diversity,” Laybourne said.

 On Nov.
-1, Laybourne will preach his final sermon as lead pastor of Barre Evangelical Free Church, a sermon he started writing last spring.
+1, Laybourne preached his final sermon as lead pastor of Barre Evangelical Free Church, a sermon he started writing last spring.
 He guesses he’s led 6,500 services for the congregation.

 “Five months ago, I sat down and sketched out the scripture passages and general topics I would teach for the rest of my Sundays.
 I’ve had many thoughts for my last Sunday, but in the end I simply want to say three things: Thank you for the privilege of allowing me to lead this special group as we serve and proclaim Jesus; it is all about Jesus, not any of us; and don’t hesitate to change the way we’ve done things in the past as long as you put a priority on bringing Jesus’ message to our area and helping people live transformed lives through faith in Jesus,” Laybourne said.